-Your diagnosis may have an impact on your business partners and senior staff in your company and on clients if you are self-employed and tied to a contract or long-term agreement.
+Your diagnosis might impact on your business partners and staff in your company.
+It might also affect clients tied to a contract or long-term agreement.
 If you tell them about your dementia they may be able to offer support and help you make adjustments.
 You may be able to reduce your hours or delegate or sub-contract some work.
-If you work for yourself or your partner, it is important to make adjustments so that you feel able to continue working for as long as you feel able to.

 Check any income protection and critical illness insurance policies and ask the provider if dementia is covered.
-If you have an accountant, legal or other business adviser, they may also be able to help.
+If you have an accountant, legal or other business advisor, they may also be able to help.

-You should consider putting a power of attorney in place so family members or other people involved in the business can take financial and legal decisions on your behalf if you're unable to do so (see Future plans on page 73).
+You should consider putting a power of attorney in place so family members or other people involved in the business can take financial and legal decisions on your behalf if you're unable to do so (see Future plans on p.
+73).

-'She and I, together, had come to the conclusion that she shouldn't work anymore.
+'She and I, together, had come to the conclusion that she shouldn't work any more.
 It was time to stop.'
-Carer